The following information provides responses to frequently asked questions about the

 The scope of welding continues to grow as technological advancements improve its accuracy, quality, and versatility.
 Welding is no longer about working on a manufacturing line; welders of today have versatile skills to meet growing industry demands.

 The welder of today is learning advanced skills to be successful in the world of tomorrow.
-It is not uncommon to find welders operate robots or use automated systems using cutting edge technology like lasers and electron beams.
+It is not uncommon to find welders operate robots or use automated systems using cutting edge technology.
 As technological needs advance, welders are learning to adapt to an evolving market, using computers and program software for daily operations.
 Fabrication skills, processes, and techniques are fast becoming the new standard.

 Students who like problem-solving and enjoy designing and building with metal and have interests in fields like fabrication, materials engineering, robotics, lasers, computer programming, and systems integration will find excellent career opportunities in welding.